JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7969 days**.

-And here is a just a random fact -  **The word "vamp" is used to describe the upper front top of a shoe**.
+And here is a just a random fact -  **The Olympic was the sister ship of the Titanic, and she provided twenty-five years of service**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)